VIP Go platform specific

-After the initial review, sites on Standard review will not have the PR workflow enabled.
-However, we still recommend following a PR workflow, as all PRs have linting enabled via GitHub, running a PHPCS scan automatically via the VIP bot.
+For sites not receiving a manual code review, we still recommend following a PR workflow.
+PRs on all VIP repositories have linting enabled via GitHub, running a PHPCS scan automatically via the VIP bot.
 We strongly recommend using a pull request workflow and reviewing and addressing any PHPCS errors and warnings flagged by the bot in its review, this will surface items that may have been missed during development.

 Implementing code review feedback #

 The VIP team strives to give valuable actionable feedback that improves the stability, performance, and security of our clients’ sites.
 However, we understand that every client has different needs and different risk profile.
 This is why, on VIP Go, code may be deployed without implementing our review feedback.